junwang-noaa/graphcast/NCEP/Readme.md

 - `-d or --download`: /directory/to/download, represents the download directory for grib2 files (default: "current directory")
 - `-k or --keep`: [yes, no], specifies whether to keep downloaded data after processing (default: "no")

+Example usage with options:

+   `python3 gdas_utility.py 2023060600 2023060606 -o /path/to/output -d /path/to/download`

+Note:
+- The 37 pressure levels option is still under development.
+- GraphCast only needs 2 states for initialization, however, gdas_utility can provide longer outputs for evaluation of the model (e.g., 10-days).

 ## Run GraphCast

 To run GraphCast, use the following command: